 The Web Content Accessibility Guidelines (WCAG) and other standards are introduced in W3C Accessibility Standards Overview.

-Web accessibility depends on several components working together, including web technologies, browsers, tools, and websites.

-The W3C Web Accessibility Initiative (WAI) develops guidelines, techniques, technical specifications, and supporting resources that describe accessibility solutions.
-These are considered the international standard for web accessibility; for example, WCAG 2.0 is also an ISOstandard: ISO/IEC 40500.

 Making Your Website Accessible

 Most of the basics of accessibility are fairly easy to implement.
-However, if you are new to accessibility, it takes some time and effort to learn the common issues and solutions.
+If you are new to accessibility, it takes some time and effort to learn the common issues and solutions.

-More Info

-Here are places to start understanding website accessibility issues:

-Accessibility Principles — introduces accessibility requirements and international standards.

-Easy Checks - A First Review — helps you start testing the accessibility of a web page and understand some common accessibility barriers.

-Tips for Getting Started — provides some basic considerations for designing, writing, and developing.

 Some accessibility barriers are more complicated to avoid.
-Some accessibility solutions take more time and effort.
+Some accessibility solutions take more time and effort to implement.

+It is most efficient and effective to incorporate accessibility from the very beginning of projects and throughout organizations.

-More Info
+More Info on Making Your Website Accessible

+For an introduction to accessibility requirements and international standards, see Accessibility Principles.

+To understand some common accessibility barriers from the perspective of testing, see Easy Checks - A First Review.

+For some basic considerations on designing, writing, and developing for accessibility, see Tips for Getting Started.

-When you're ready to go deeper, you'll probably use resources such as:
+When you're ready to know more about developing and designing, you'll probably use resources such as:

-How to Meet WCAG 2.0 (Quick Reference)
+How to Meet WCAG 2.0: A customizeable quick reference...

 Web Accessibility Tutorials

-It is most efficient and effective to incorporate accessibility from the beginning of projects and throughout organizations.

-More Info

-For guidance, see Planning and Managing Web Accessibility.
-If you need to make quick fixes now, see Approaches for Interim Repairs
+For project management and organizational considerations, see Planning and Managing Web Accessibility.
+If you need to make quick fixes now, see Approaches for Interim Repairs.

 Evaluating Accessibility